oviedossj/view-lapoplu-develop/README.md

   # Ropa Intercambio Website

   This is a code bundle for Ropa Intercambio Website.
-The original project is available at https://www.figma.com/design/0UzV5aBTPv14O7m2Ovi00I/Ropa-Intercambio-Website.
+The original project is available at https://view-lapoplu-develop-plld.vercel.app/ Ropa-Intercambio-Website.

   ## Running the code